aspnetzero/documents/docs/en/Developing-Step-By-Step-Angular.md

 }
 ```

 Admin role has every static permission by default but those permissions can be reversible on user interface for this role.
+Go to Roles page, edit role named "admin", go to Permissions tab and revoke "Phone Book" permission and save.

 Now, let's try to enter Phone Book page by clicking the menu item without required permission:

 <img src="images/phonebook-permission-error.png" alt="Permission error" class="img-thumbnail" width="505" height="412" />